Lucien Léger

-Lucien Léger, born in Paris on March 30, 1937, and died in Laon in July 2008, was a French criminal, sentenced to life imprisonment for the murder of a child in 1964.
-He was the oldest detainee in France before being released on October 3, 2005, after 41 years of imprisonment, which constitutes one of the longest detentions in Europe (it does not, however, equal that of serial killer John Straffen who was detained for 55 years in the United Kingdom).

-He was nicknamed the Strangler by the press because of the signature "Strangler No. 1" affixed to the bottom of anonymous letters sent to the police.
+Lucien Léger, (30 March 1937 – 6 July 2008) was a French criminal, sentenced to life imprisonment for the murder of a child in 1964.
+He was the oldest detainee in France before his release, and was nicknamed the Strangler by the press because of the signature "Strangler No. 1" affixed to the bottom of anonymous letters sent to the police.

 Biography

 Childhood

-Eugène Lucien Léger was born on March 30, 1937, in the 14th arrondissement of Paris, into a modest family of seven children, originally from Château-Regnault in the Ardennes department.
+Eugène Lucien Léger was born on 30 March 1937, in the 14th arrondissement of Paris, into a modest family of seven children, originally from Château-Regnault in the Ardennes department.
 His father was a metal turner at Renault.
 Incorporated into the Camp de Mourmelon, he performed his military service in French Algeria.
 In 1959, he married Solange in Charleville-Mézières, sister of a friend of the regiment.
 Léger first worked as a storekeeper at Éditions Denoël.
-His wife is interned several times.
+His wife was interned several times.
 Léger became a nursing student at the Villejuif psychiatric hospital.